jenseng/immigrant/README.md

 Only missing keys will be added; existing ones will never be altered or removed.

+### Rake Task

+To help you remember to add keys in the future, there's a handy rake task you can add to your CI setup.
+Just run `rake immigrant:check_keys`, and if anything is missing it will tell you about it and exit with a non-zero status.

 ## Considerations

 If the data in your tables is bad, then the migration will fail to run